|

 REPAINTING PAINTED CABINETS (FOR A PROFESSIONAL FINISH!)

-I do not want to give you false hope that repainting painted kitchen cabinets can be done in a day.
 The sheer dry time between coats makes this take longer than a day.
 Not to mention good prep work takes a good amount of time.
 BUT, I will tell you that my husband and I took a long weekend (with our small children at home), and got this project done in 3 days.
+Imagine me flexing my non-existent muscles right now.
 Obviously with breaks thrown in there and lots of pauses to help kiddos.
 But this gives you a realistic idea of the timeframe you are looking at!

 1. First step, remove cabinet doors.